 The ulcer may bleed or produce a contagious fluid that can spread bacteria during oral, anal, or vaginal intercourse.
 Chancroid may also spread from skin-to-skin contact with an infected person.

 Chancroid is a bacterial infection that causes open sores on or around the genitals of men and women.
-It is a type of venereal disease (transmitted through sexual contact) that is rarely seen in the United States.
-It mostly occurs in developing countries, particularly in the Global South.
+It’s a type of venereal disease, which means it’s transmitted through sexual contact.
+It’s rarely seen in the United States.
+It occurs most frequently in developing nations.

-If you are sexually active, you may be at risk for chancroid.
-If you travel to or live in countries without sufficient resources (healthcare, food, shelter, and water), you may be more at risk than people who live in places with abundant resources, such as the United States and Britain.
+If you’re sexually active, you may be at risk for chancroid.
+If you travel to or live in countries without sufficient resources, you may be more at risk than people who live in places with abundant resources.
+These resources include:

-The symptoms may vary in men and women but typically begin one day to several weeks after exposure.
+The symptoms may vary in men and women, but typically they begin one day to several weeks after exposure.

 Men may notice a small, red bump on the genitals that may change to an open sore within a day or two.
 The ulcer may form on any area of the genitals, including the penis and scrotum.

 Women may develop four or more red bumps on the labia, between the labia and anus, or on the thighs.
 The labia are the folds of skin that cover the female genitals.
-After the bumps become ulcerated (open), women may experience a burning or painful sensation during urination or bowel movements.
+After the bumps become ulcerated, or open, women may experience a burning or painful sensation during urination or bowel movements.

-- The ulcers can vary in size—usually anywhere from 1/8 of an inch to about 2 inches across.
+- The ulcers can vary in size and are usually anywhere from 1/8 to 2 inches across.

-- The ulcers have a soft center that is grayish to yellowish-gray and defined (sharp) edges.
+- The ulcers have a soft center that’s gray to yellowish-gray with defined, or sharp, edges.